 If you answered yes to any of the above, then it’s highly likely that your acne is caused by a hormonal imbalance.

 Hormonal acne is typically caused by excess oil production and changes to the sebaceous glands that make them more sensitive to male hormones.
 This type of acne often appears as large, cystic type acne that stays trapped under the skin.
+Learn more about the causes of hormonal acne here.

 But it can also be lots of smaller pimples that come to a head or have a red bumpy texture.